LacunaOmnibus/MontyLacuna/README.md

   we should be caching the results.
 - lacuna.bc.SubClass is idiotically named.
 It's meant as a full-coverage superclass, not a subclass.
 Do something about that name.
+- The logfile attribute of clients is meant to be optional, but ISTR getting an explosion on a test at some point where I didn't have a logfile set.
+Confirm that setting a logfile is optional.
 - Figure out how to generate HTML documentation from my docstrings.
 - Figure out how to install this puppy (setup.py?)